Music

 Advanced music students who have completed the music theory sequence may take MUS-387 Independent Study or MUS-388 Independent Study.

-MUS-401 Senior Seminar is a capstone course for senior music majors, though MUS-304 Special Topics in Music may be substituted for it.
+MUS-498 Senior Seminar is a capstone course for senior music majors.

 Music students participating in the New York Arts Program, a semester-long internship program in New York, apprentice themselves to professional musicians or arts managers.
 The Institute of European Studies in Vienna broadens and strengthens some music majors, particularly in vocal and instrumental instruction.
 A program in the humanities at the Newberry Library in Chicago offers opportunities to students of musicology.